munimwasi/munimwasi.github.io/_posts/2023-06-24-manjaro-installation.md

 fig-caption: # Add figcaption (optional)
 tags: [Manjaro, Linux]
 ---
-Commands to execute after a fresh installation of Manjaro Linux
+Commands to execute after a fresh installation of Manjaro Linux.
+This includes some of the apps that I recommend.

 ```bash
 sudo pacman-mirrors --geoip